 The shoes are perfect for rugged terrain and provide excellent traction for wet and muddy trail hikes.
 They also feature a MEMlex midsole, affording hikers greater control and comfort.
 Some hikers claim the sticky outsole is tricky to work with on descents.
 It requires a little bit of a learning curve, especially for newer/beginner hikers.

 These hiking shoes are one hundred thirty dollars to one hundred fifty.
-Average ratings on REI is 4.8 out of 5-stars.

 The hiking shoes feature lightweight running shoe technologies, helping eliminate weight and bulk.
 This feature allows hikers to mobilize quickly and work up and downhill efficiently in these shoes.
 The waterproof exterior is highly breathable, keeping hikers comfortable, in all weather conditions.